Are you a middle school or high school science teacher looking to provide your students with a new, inquiry-based, NGSS-oriented learning opportunity?

 To Explore Learn

 Begin by registering as a teacher and creating your class.
-Then have your students:
+Then have your students do the following:

 - Register at KQED Learn and join your class using your class code.